arlac77/repository-provider/README.md

 ### addRepositoryGroup

-Add a new repository group (not provider specific actions are executed)
+Add a new repository group (not provider specific actions are executed).

 #### Parameters